What Is Coaching?

 How Can A Coach Help You?

-The biggest value a coach provides is being an accountability partner that supports you to attain your goals.
+The biggest value a coach provides is being an accountability partner who supports you to attain your goals.
 As individuals, we become blind to our assumptions, judgements and patterns.
 We create stories and explanations for why something can or cannot happen.
 This process keeps us trapped in our old and often unhelpful thinking patterns and behaviours.

 A coach will partner with you to challenge your thinking in a gentle and supportive manner.
-They will help you to observe where you are tripping yourself up and find better ways to think and behave that best serves you.
+They will help you to observe where you are tripping yourself up, and find better ways to think and behave that best serves you.

 When Would I Need A Coach?